 Helpline: 0303 123 9999

-A registered national charity promoting photography for people with disabilities, or their carers, or groups or anyone with an interest in helping the disabled.
+A registered national charity promoting photography for people with disabilities, their carers, or groups or anyone with an interest in helping the disabled.
 The charity acts as a source of information on all aspects of photography for people with disabilities.

 The Tandem Club has a Disabilities Liaison Officer who may be able to help with queries related to disabled people and to partially sighted cyclists.
 The club does not have facilities to offer tandems for loan but provide information on organisations with this facility.
 People with disabilities are welcome as members and to participate in club activites.

-The Disabled Ramblers exists to help mobility-challenged people get back out into the countryside.
+The Disabled Ramblers exists to help people with loss of mobility get back out into the countryside.

 Tel: 07895 066 965